theogf/Turkie.jl/docs/src/index.md

 - `:trace` : The trace of the variable (every value)
 - `:hist` : An histogram of the variable
 - `:kde` : A KDE estimation of the variable
-- `:kdehist` : A KDE estimation combined with an histogram
+- `:histkde` : A KDE estimation combined with an histogram
 - `:autocov` : The sample auto-covariance

 You can also pass an `OnlineStat` object from [`OnlineStats.jl`](https://github.com/joshday/OnlineStats.jl).